 In March 2017, LEO Learning’s video production unit flew from the UK to South Africa to begin work on a lengthy film shoot for one of the world’s leading mining companies, Anglo American.
 What followed was the production of a broadcast-length drama, the ambitions for which went far beyond those of normal ‘corporate video’ – not only in terms of scale, but also as an enabler for behaviour change.

 Health and safety is a subject of paramount importance in the mining industry and an area where Anglo American always strives to improve.

 As an organisation, they seek to achieve ‘zero harm’ ‒ Anglo American isn’t afraid to ask difficult questions of themselves about how they can continue to improve, both at an individual and at a systemic level.

-For the second piece, however, Anglo American challenged LEO to produce something more unusual.
+For the second piece, however, Anglo American challenged LEO Learning to produce something more unusual.